 - Respect others—Leaders that are late or multitask in meetings send the message, “I value me more than you.”
 Create a culture of respect and start by valuing people’s time.

 Time-task tensions will always exist.
 As a leader, you can move your organization to a place or progress by shifting the way you spend time.
-By setting the example, you’ll decrease your own feelings of being overwhelmed and create a new level of energy that’s sure to spread.
+By setting the example and following these time management tips for leaders, you’ll decrease your own feelings of being overwhelmed and create a new level of energy that’s sure to spread.